andymac-2/haskell-docs/docs/book/start.md

 ```haskell
 functionName argment1 argument2 ... argumentN
 ```
+Using functions this way is called *prefix notation*.
 In other languages, function application is usually denoted by parenthesis (e.g. `myFunction()`).
 Since in Haskell we are going to be using function application a lot, parenthesis are not used.

 A series of characters surrounded by double quotes like "Hello World!" is called a *String* in Haskell (note the capital S in "String"). a `String` is a `List` (collection) of `Char` (characters).
 As expected, it stores some text.
-When expressing a string like this, it can be called a string literal.
+When expressing a string like this, it is called called a string literal.

 #### Exercises